Skip to content

 Resource Usage for Execution

 You can control the resource used to run a specific ExecNode.
 By default, all ExecNodes run in threads inside a ThreadPoolExecutor.
 This can be changed by setting the resource parameter of the ExecNode.
-Currently only two values are supported:
+The following resources are available:

 from tawazi import Resource